Deraj21/cryptid-bot/readme.md

 # Cryptid Bot

 ## Basic Idea
-Rachel and I enjoy the board game “Cryptid,” but it can only be played with 3 or more people.
-There is a variant that allows for 2 people, but it’s actually just a 4 player game, but each player gets 2 clues and 2 colors of tokens.
+My wife and I enjoy the board game “Cryptid,” but it can only be played with 3 or more people.
+There is a variant that allows for 2 people, but it’s actually just a 4 player game, and each player gets 2 clues and 2 colors of tokens.
 I want to fix this by creating a “robot” (an app) that will act as the 3rd person.

 ### How to pull it off
 - The app displays the board and structures for the particular game setup